Last Updated on: 18th September 2023, 05:43 pm

 I can tell you that vape smoke residue can stick to walls and ceilings, leaving unsightly marks.

 The type of surface material also plays a role in how much vape residue sticks around.
-Smooth surfaces like painted drywall or wallpaper tend to hold onto stains and smells more than rougher textures like wood paneling or brick.
+Smooth surfaces like painted drywall or wallpaper tend to hold onto stains and smell more than rougher textures like wood paneling or brick.

 How Can I Prevent Vape Stains On Walls?

 In addition to regular cleaning, there are other steps you can take to prevent vape stains on your walls.
-Consider using an air purifier or opening windows when vaping indoors to reduce the amount of residue that settles on surfaces.
+Consider using an air purifier or opening windows when vaping indoors to reduce the residue that settles on surfaces.
 You may also want to avoid blowing vapor directly at walls or ceilings, as this can increase the likelihood of staining.

 When it comes to staining walls, many people wonder how vape smoke compares to cigarette smoke.
 The next section will delve into this topic in more detail and provide insights into how different types of smoking affect wall discoloration.